Register a birth

 Congratulations on the birth of your new baby!You will need to register the birth within 42 days of the baby’s date of birth.

-This is quite complicated and depends on the family circumstances:
+This can be complicated and depends on the family circumstances:

-- If the parents are not married and they would like the father's details to be included in the register then both parents will need to attend
+- If the parents are not married and they would like the father's details to be included in the register either both parents will need to attend

-- Alternatively, either the mother or father may attend with a Statutory Declaration or other legal documentation
+- Or either the mother or father may attend with a Statutory Declaration or other legal documentation

 Adding father’s details later